deniz-simsek/deniz-simsek/_pages/about.md

   - /about.html
 ---

+# About Me

-I am a fourth year Ph.D. candidate in Operations Management at the Kellogg School of Management, Northwestern University, where I am advised by Professor Achal Bassamboo.
+I am a fourth year Ph.D. candidate in Operations Management at the Kellogg School of Management, Northwestern University, where I am advised by Professor [Achal Bassamboo](https://www.kellogg.northwestern.edu/faculty/directory/bassamboo_achal/).